Voyage to the Bottom of the Sea: Plot

-The President summons Admiral Nelson to a UN Emergency Scientific meeting.
-Nelson and Commodore Emery have devised a plan to end the catastrophe.
+The President summons Admiral Nelson to a United Nations Emergency Scientific meeting.
+Nelson and Commodore Lucius Emery have devised a plan to end the catastrophe.
 Seaview arrives in New York Harbor two days later.
-Nelson informs the UN that, according to their calculations, if the increasing temperature is not stopped, it will become irreversible and the Earth will die in about three weeks.
-The Admiral and the Commander propose extinguishing the fire by launching a nuclear missile at the burning belt from the Mariana Islands.
-A nuclear explosion should overwhelm and extinguish the flames, "amputating" the belt from the Earth.
-Seaview has the capability of firing the missile.
-The chief scientist and head delegate, Vienna's Emilio Zucco rejects the Admiral's plan as too risky.
-He believes the composition of the belt's gasses will cause the fire to soon burn itself out when reaching 173 degrees.
+According to Nelson and Emery's calculations, if the increasing temperature is not stopped, it will become irreversible and the Earth will die in about three weeks.
+Nelson and Emery propose extinguishing the fire by launching a nuclear missile at the burning belt from the Mariana Islands.
+A nuclear explosion should extinguish the flames, "amputating" the belt from the Earth.
+Seaview can fire the missile.
+The chief scientist and head delegate, Vienna's Emilio Zucco, rejects Nelson's plan as too risky.
+He believes the composition of the belt's gasses will cause the fire to soon burn itself out.
 Nelson disagrees with Zucco's theory, claiming that his estimated burn-out point is incorrect.
-Nelson and Emery's plan is rejected.
-The Admiral and the Commodore quickly leave the proceedings intending to get authorization directly from the President himself.
+However, Nelson and Emery's plan is rejected.
+The two leave the proceedings intending to get authorization directly from the President himself.

-The Seaview races to reach the optimal firing position above the Pacific Ocean's Marianas trench in time for the needed angle of trajectory.
-Nelson and Crane attempt tapping the Rio-to-London telephone cable in an attempt to reach the President.
+The Seaview races to reach the optimal firing position above the Pacific Ocean's Mariana Trench in time for the needed angle of trajectory.
+Nelson and Crane attempt tapping the Rio-to-London telephone cable, trying to reach the President.
 During the cable tapping attempt, Crane and Alvarez battle a giant squid.
 They can only tap into the London cable, and Nelson learns there has been no contact with the U.S. for 35 hours.

 An unsuccessful attempt on the Admiral's life indicates a saboteur is aboard.
-The rescued scientist, Miguel Alvarez, a religious zealot regarding the catastrophe, is the suspected saboteur.
-Dr. Hiller, who privately supports Dr Zucco's plan, is another suspect.
+Alvarez, a religious zealot regarding the catastrophe, is the suspected saboteur.
+Dr. Susan Hiller, who privately supports Dr. Zucco's plan, is another suspect.